-Joseph L. Akerman, Photographer's Statement
+Joseph L. Akerman, Artists's Statement

 Note: if you click on any links on this page, use your browser's back button to return.